Paul first visited Gainesville in 2007. Three years later he relocated to the city and has been living there ever since.

 When to Visit?

 You can potentially see the bats emerge on any evening of the year, but the ideal period to visit is spring through to early summer because twilight is at its longest and also because the bats come out earlier, so it's easier to see them.
-(By the way, during the daytime, there is never really much to see, as the bats, being nocturnal, are inside their homes asleep and should not be disturbed.)
+(During the daytime, there is never really much to see, as the bats, being nocturnal, are inside their homes asleep and should not be disturbed.)

 If you intend to visit, my advice is to find out the sunset time on the day of your visit and aim to get there with enough time to park your car and find a good place to stand.
 If you want to sit, I would advise taking your own chair, as seating is very limited.
 It can often be quite busy there, in my experience, with over a hundred people watching sometimes.